-28. What can be done to avoid loss of messages in a scenario where we know beforehand unavailability of the destination system, but source system is publishing messages?
+28. What can be done to avoid loss of messages in a scenario where we know beforehand the unavailability of the destination system, but the source system is publishing messages?

-In this scenario we can stop the send port bound to the destination system.
-This way the messages will lie in a queue inside Message box.
+Answer: In this scenario, we can stop the send port bound to the destination system.
+This way the messages will lie in a queue inside the Message box.
 Subsequently, we can start the send port when the destination system is available.

 30. On What Biztalk Server 2000 Is Based?

-BizTalk Server 2000 is based on the BizTalk Framework.
+Answer: BizTalk Server 2000 is based on the BizTalk Framework.
 It provides the infrastructure and tools to enable B2B eCommerce and process integration.
-(BizTalk interview questions Latest 47)

 31. What Is Messagetype In Biztalk Server?

-Biztalk is a messaging based integration tool.
-It consists of several tools like Business Processes (Orchestrations), Business Activity Monitoring (BAM), HAT (Health and Activity Tracking), Rules Engines, BizTalk Server Administrative Console etc.
+Answer: Biztalk is a messaging-based integration tool.
+It consists of several tools like Business Processes (Orchestrations), Business Activity Monitoring (BAM), HAT (Health and Activity Tracking), Rules Engines, BizTalk Server Administrative Console, etc.

 BizTalk server 2006 R2 application can be created using Visual Studio 2005 provided BizTalk Server SDK is installed into the system.
 A standard BizTalk Server application consists of Schema, Mapping, and Orchestrations.

-BizTalk Server has capability to talk with any kind of legacy system as it only understand the plain text data (in the form of xml), in order to talk with different systems it has several inbuilt adapter like SQL Adapter, MSMQ Adapter, SMTP Adapter, File Adapter, SOAP Adapter etc. (Office 365 Online Training)
+BizTalk Server can talk with any kind of legacy system as it only understand the plain text data (in the form of XML), to talk with different systems it has several inbuilt adapters like SQL Adapter, MSMQ Adapter, SMTP Adapter, File Adapter, SOAP Adapter, etc.

-A Pipeline’s job is to convert any external format into XML, be it a flat file or EDI or anything else.
+Answer: A Pipeline’s job is to convert any external format into XML, be it a flat-file or EDI or anything else.

-34. What is the difference between a delay shape vs a listen shape?
+34. What is the difference between a delay shape vs a listen to shape?

 35. What is the difference between a “Message Assignment” shape and an “Expression” shape?

-A “Message Assignment” shape is used to create a new message and assign values to it.
-A Expression shape is used to assign values to variables and also write ‘if’ conditions.
+Answer: A “Message Assignment” shape is used to create a new message and assign values to it.
+An Expression shape is used to assign values to variables and also write ‘if’ conditions.

 36. Define The Biztalk Server Convoy And Correlation Sets?

-BizTalk server detects the potential for certain race conditions, which are ensured that all correlated messages are received by the same orchestration instance.
-The potentiality of these race conditions is detected by BizTalk server.
+Answer: The BizTalk server detects the potential for certain race conditions, which are ensured that all correlated messages are received by the same orchestration instance.
+The potentiality of these race conditions is detected by the BizTalk server.